bowenyi-umich/bowenyi-umich.github.io/_pages/about.md

 ---
 It's me, Bowen Yi!
 As a Computer Science student at the University of Michigan, I am very grateful to research Natural Language Processing (NLP) and Computational Social Sciences with [David Jurgens "the Great"](https://jurgens.people.si.umich.edu/) and [Benjamin Litterer (as his very first mentee!)](https://twitter.com/BenLitterer).
 My research integrates NLP, Computational Social Science, and Affective Computing to understand human behavior.
 You can find our amazing research work at [Blablablab](https://blablablab.si.umich.edu/)!

 Before my journey at Michigan, I grew up in [Yueyang, Hunan](https://en.wikipedia.org/wiki/Yueyang).
 It is a beautiful city nestled by [Dongting Lake](https://en.wikipedia.org/wiki/Dongting_Lake) and famous for Fan Zhongyan's [Memorial to Yueyang Tower](https://zh.wikisource.org/zh-hans/%E5%B2%B3%E9%99%BD%E6%A8%93%E8%A8%98).
-I am proud to share my roots with [Zuo Zongtang](https://en.wikipedia.org/wiki/Zuo_Zongtang), who is also known as General Tso and has no connection to the popular dish.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.